TrickfireRobotics/nasa-rmc/motherboard/readme.md

 In the root directory, `./urc-2023`, run the following commands to download the pico-sdk.

-`git submodule init` -> This initializes your local configuration file
+`git submodule update --init --recursive` -> This downloads the submodule and any submodules that they have

-`git submodule update` -> Fetches all the data from the pico-sdk repo
+You might have to run ` git submodule add --force https://github.com/FreeRTOS/FreeRTOS-Kernel.git` if the previous command did not download the `FreeRTOS-Kernel`
 #

 Now set up the development environment in the `/motherboard` directory.
 Run the following commands.